International and European Applicants: FAQs

 You’ll find step-by-step advice for applying to the University and following up on your offer on our website:

-Below, you’ll find answers to the most frequently asked questions relating to applications.
+Below, you’ll find answers to the most frequently asked questions we receive from international students at this time.

-I’m thinking of applying in 2021.
+I’m applying for September 2021.
 Who can I talk to for some advice?

 - International student support